wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/cloud/consul-end-to-end-existing-eks?in=consul/cloud-deploy-automation">LEARN: "Create a HCP Consul cluster for an existing EKS run time"</a>
    <br /><br />

-   Perhaps the fastest and easiest, fastest way to use Consul is to use the Hashcorp-Managed <a name="HCPCloud">HashiCorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
+   Perhaps the fastest and easiest way to begin using Consul is to use the Hashcorp-Managed <a name="HCPCloud">HashiCorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
    It provides a convenient clickable <a href="#ConsulWebGUI">Web GUI</a> rather than the CLI/API of FOSS (free open-source software).

    <a name="SkipEnterprise"></a>

-   HCP provides fully managed "Service Mesh as a Service (SMaaS)" Consul features not provided with the "self-managed" Enterprise edition.
+   HCP provides a fully managed "Service Mesh as a Service (SMaaS)" Consul features not provided with the "self-managed" Enterprise edition.
 That means:

    * Monitoring to ensure disk space, CPU, memory, etc. is already staffed
    * Capacity testing to ensure configurations are made optimal by specialists